mikenike360/zkontract/README.md

-This is the main net deployment for zKontract!
+This is the dev deployment for zkontract on the testnetbeta